imyaash/ImaginFusion/readme.md

         month = jan
     }
     ```
-- Credits for [torch-ngp: A PyTorch implementation of instant-ngp](https://github.com/ashawkey/torch-ngp) goes to [Jiaxiang Tang](https://me.kiui.moe/) their implementation has been a huge help in throughout this project.
+- Credits for the brilliant [torch-ngp: A PyTorch implementation of instant-ngp](https://github.com/ashawkey/torch-ngp) goes to [Jiaxiang Tang](https://me.kiui.moe/) their implementation has been a huge help in throughout this project.
     ```
     @misc{torch-ngp,
         Author = {Jiaxiang Tang},